Naruto Tier List: All Canon Arcs Ranked

 Chunin Exam

 This is not my favorite arc in Naruto, though one thing I will say.
 When it comes to Chunin Exam Arc, this was hyped.
-When making this tier list, this arc was in the top 5 in my head.
+When making the list, this arc was in the top 5 in my head.
 I think introducing Orochimaru as a villain and having his lingering presence.
 You get that one moment where Kakashi was somebody we had been fanboying all over.
 We have seen Kakashi battle Zabuza.

 With all this hype about the Sharingan, they take the Chunin Exam.
 All of them are by themselves, and nobody is there to protect them.
 They are fighting Orochimaru, and he wants Sasuke’s body.
 When Kakashi confronts Orochimaru, he is so badass, making himself appear in front of Kakashi with no fear.
 At this point, the game between Kabuto and Orochimaru and getting all this information about the Third Hokage keep mentioning that if Fourth Hokage was here.